Continuous Improvement in the Cal Lab

 Imagine an employee who tries to be slightly more effective each day by learning more about their job and about ways to improve their performance.
 If the employee focused on becoming 1 % better for 225 working days, they would improve 1.01 ^225 or 9.382295 times compared to their effectiveness when they started.
 Any conscientious manager would dream of having that kind of progress in their company.

 How about as a business?
 Can someone alter their habits just enough so that meaningful changes start to materialize?
-You can invest in people and in the equipment necessary for them to do their job well.
+You can invest in people and the equipment necessary to do their job well.
 Additional training can be encouraged, and in some locations, there are even programs to help reimburse for training.
 Can companies abandon traditional concepts of cryptic goals and focus on improving the culture?

 James Clear makes a poignant statement on the topic of goals.
 “You do not rise to the level of your goals.
 You fall to the level of your systems.”
 Simon Sinek adds to this idea by saying, “The goal is not to be perfect by the end.
 The goal is to be better today.”